Adribasn/BooksReadCRUD/README.md

 # BooksReadCRUD
-CRUD app to save your read books read built using the MERN stack.
+CRUD app to save your read books built using the MERN stack.